 Wrongful Death: The Ultimate Personal Injury

 Wrongful death is a special kind of personal injury case.
 While no personal injury is excusable, time, financial support, and medical attention can at least mitigate, to a degree, the negative outcomes associated with many of the impairments suffered because of negligence and life can resume again, even if not normally.
 However, for victims of wrongful death, there is no tomorrow.

 The person who caused the fatal incident may be convicted of a crime associated with the death.
 In fact, many wrongful death lawsuits come after a criminal trial.
 In those civil cases, the burden of proof is not as stringent as in the criminal trial.
 But not all wrongful death lawsuits follow a criminal conviction.

 Obviously, the victim in these cases cannot bring a case against the guilty party.
 Instead, the surviving members of her family are the ones who can sue.
-Specifically, a personal representative of the victim’s estate will bring the lawsuit in order to recover damages to help pay for medical bills and expenses that might have arisen prior to the decedent’s death, as well as for funeral expenses, pain, suffering, and loss of consortium (loss of companionship) by surviving family members.
+Specifically, a personal representative of the victim’s estate will bring the lawsuit in order to recover damages to help pay for medical bills and expenses that might have arisen prior to the decedent’s death, as well as for funeral expenses, pain, suffering, and various elements of damage associated with the loss of a loved one.

 What You Can Expect in Compensation

 When someone suffers a personal injury, the different aspects of the harm suffered are referred to collectively as "damages."
 While damages usually can’t be undone, a personal injury victim may be entitled to receive compensation for her damages in one or more of the following categories:

 - Cost of counseling - Personal injury can be psychologically traumatic.
 A victim of personal injury shouldn’t be expected to foot the bill for the counseling required to overcome this emotional distress